 In the EN-FFEWS rainfall is forecasted with the Weather Research and Forecasting (WRF) model.
-The model is a regional customization for the EN with global input from NCEP's GFS to provide initial and boundary conditions.WRF produces 3-day forecasts with a spatial resolution of 6 km, and the forecasts are updated daily.The temporal resolution of the rainfall forecasts is hourly.
+The model is a regional customization for the EN with global input from NCEP's GFS to provide initial and boundary conditions.
+WRF produces 3-day forecasts with a spatial resolution of 6 km, and the forecasts are updated daily.
+The temporal resolution of the rainfall forecasts is hourly.

 The meteorological forecast process starts with a scheduled download of NCEP's Global Forecast System (GFS) to provide initial and boundary conditions.
 Once the data is successfully downloaded, it is seamlessly ingested in the WRF Pre-processing System (WPS), which extracts the relevant variables to initial the forecast for the region.
 The outputs of WPS are passed to the WRF proper, which upon completion of the simulation, generates a three-day forecast as NETCDF-outputs.
 These outputs are archived for input to the hydrological models(see chapter 3.2) and are further processed to plot daily total rainfall maps.
-This process takes about3 hours.
+This process takes about 3 hours.

-Figure 2: Sample daily total rainfall map showing WRF forecast be obtained frommultiple servers that support automatic remote access and regional subsetting of the data.
+Figure 2: Sample daily total rainfall map showing WRF forecast

-To ensure that the hydrological forecasts don't suffer lack ofrainfall inputs, there are alternative provisions for using 25km GFS rainfall forecasts for three days lead time - incase WRF doesn't run.
-The process is automatedand allows downloading, processing, and packaging of the GFS 25km hourly data.An advantage of utilizing the GFS data is that it can
+To ensure that the hydrological forecasts don't suffer lack of rainfall inputs, there are alternative provisions for using 25km GFS rainfall forecasts for three days lead time - incase WRF doesn't run.
+The process is automated and allows downloading, processing, and packaging of the GFS

+25km hourly data.
+An advantage of utilizing the GFS data is that it can be obtained from multiple servers that support automatic remote access and regional sub-setting of the data.

 Furthermore, the meteorological forecast component provides access to near-real-time (NRT) satellite rainfall estimates for quantitative precipitation estimations (QPE).
-For this purpose, tools for acquisition and analysis ofTAMSAT, CHIPRS, CMORPH, ARC2, RFE2 and GsMAP rainfall estimates were developed.
+For this purpose, tools for acquisition and analysis of TAMSAT, CHIPRS, CMORPH, ARC2, RFE2 and GsMAP rainfall estimates were developed.
 The tools allow the operator of the system to save selected datasets as NETCDF file and plot rainfall maps for a specified period.
-These datasets areavailable with 1-day lag and can be used to quantify biases of the rainfall forecasts.
+These datasets are available with 1-day lag and can be used to quantify biases of the rainfall forecasts.

 Applications so far with the meteorological forecast component show that internet connection at ENTRO is at times insufficient - connection speed is slow, and connection is often interrupted.
-Furthermore, computing performance of the server that hosts the meteorological forecast component should be increased, as generally NWP models require high-performance computers forefficient operation.
+Furthermore, computing performance of the server that hosts the meteorological forecast component should be increased, as generally NWP models require high-performance computers for efficient operation.